krzemienski/awesome-from-stars/README.md

 * [geeker-ai/geek_chat](https://github.com/geeker-ai/geek_chat): GeekChat is a app for multiple cutting-edge LLM(ChatGPT and Gemini) models that available on Desktop(Win,Mac) and Mobile(Android, iOS)
 * [vitalyrodnenko/geeknote](https://github.com/vitalyrodnenko/geeknote): Console client for Evernote.
 * [docker/genai-stack](https://github.com/docker/genai-stack): Langchain + Docker + Neo4j + Ollama
+* [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents): This repository provides tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
+It serves as a comprehensive guide for building intelligent, interactive AI systems.
 * [generate/generate](https://github.com/generate/generate): A new command line tool and developer framework for scaffolding out GitHub projects.
 Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more powerful flow control and composability than either.
 * [centic9/generate-and-send-ssh-key](https://github.com/centic9/generate-and-send-ssh-key): Script to automate the setup of ssh-public/private-key authentication to avoid some common pitfalls
 * [orsinium-labs/generated-awesomeness](https://github.com/orsinium-labs/generated-awesomeness): List of autogenerated awesome lists.